Impact of Brexit on Customs Warehousing and IPR

-Customs warehousing means your business can import bulk consignments of goods into the UK, intended to be sold to UK, EU or worldwide customers without incurring customs duties and import VAT at time of entry into the UK.
-Customs duties only become liable on removal from the warehouse on sale into the UK market.
+Customs warehousing and inward processing relief (IPR) allow your business to import goods into the UK, which are intended to be sold to UK, EU or non-EU customers without incurring import duties or import VAT when the goods arrive in the UK.

 Inward Processing Relief (IPR)